catto

 But do be scared of sudo, don't use it for everything, as it will completely destroy anything :) I uninstalled a desktop environment with it on my first day!

-To install binaries from a tar.gz or .zip
+Install binaries from a tar.gz or .zip

 # 1. You go to your downloads directory